ncklinux/proxmox/README.md

 # 64 bytes from 8.8.8.8: icmp_seq=1 ttl=255 time=16.7 ms
 # 64 bytes from 8.8.8.8: icmp_seq=2 ttl=255 time=14.8 ms

-# Problem solved!
-To ensure that the changes are persistent, please comment out the gateway from the enp0s8 configuration
+# Issue resolved, to ensure that the changes are persistent, comment out the gateway
+# from the enp0s8 configuration
 $ vim /etc/network/interfaces
 auto enp0s8
 iface enp0s8 inet static